Chris-Johnston/Easier68k/README.md

 ### Testing

-Running the tests assumes that all the prior installation steps have been run already.
+All of the tests can be run with the script `./.testingScript.sh`.
-The testing sequence is defined in `tests/travis.sh`, but these can be run manually.
+This will install the development version of the package locally and run all of the tests.

 Doctests are implemented on most smaller methods and utility functions, and pytests are planned for the overall functionality.